Bitter Candy, 2015

 What does trust mean in today’s world?

-Can we still find it amid such daily performance?
+Can it still exist amid such constant performance?

 “낯선 사람을 조심하라 (Stranger Danger).”